data-preservation-programs/singularity/docs/cli-reference/datasource/add/mailru.md

       password.
 See the Configuration section in the docs for how to make an app password.

-   --mailru-speedup-max-memory
-      Files larger than the size given below will always be hashed on disk.

-      Examples:
-         | 0    | Preliminary hashing will always be done in a temporary disk location.
-         | 32M  | Do not dedicate more than 32Mb RAM for preliminary hashing.
-         | 256M | You have at most 256Mb RAM free for hash calculations.

-   --mailru-check-hash
-      What should copy do if file checksum is mismatched or invalid.

-      Examples:
-         | true  | Fail with error.
-         | false | Ignore and continue.

-   --mailru-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

    --mailru-speedup-enable
       Skip full upload if there is another file with same data hash.